Facts about Jesse Owens

 Jesse Owens Biography

-The Summer Games that year were held in Berlin, where Nazi leader Adolf Hitler seemed determined to display the superiority of the German “Aryan” race.
-Owens, an African-American, put that notion to rest with victories in the 100- and 200-meter dash, the broad jump and the 4x100-meter relay.
-The performance made him both an Olympic hero and a lasting symbol of black pride.
-In 1976, President Gerald Ford awarded Owens the prestigious Medal of Freedom.
+The Summer Games of 1936 were held in Berlin, where Nazi leader Adolf Hitler seemed determined to display the superiority of the German “Aryan” race.
+Owens, an African-American, put that notion to rest with victories in the 100- and 200-meter dash, the broad jump (a forerunner to today’s long jump) and the 4×100-meter relay.